Bessem-97/Portfolio_MVP/README.md

 - This was a great opportunity to get some reps in with Miro and Figma.
 I found Miro easier to pick up, but more limited in features, whereas Figma seemed to be the opposite.
 I definitely plan to take a deep dive into Figma soon.

-- I decided to build the site using Nextjs as I felt it would be a good opportunity to challenge myself and play with some new tech.
+- I decided to build the site using Nextjs, as I felt it would be a good opportunity to challenge myself and play with some new tech.
 I also felt that I could take advantage of the Server Side Rendering and Lazy Loading Images feature that Nextjs comes with out of the box.

 - This was the first time I had made a fully responsive website and CSS Grid helped to make it much easier than I anticipated.
-I first completed Net Ninjas amazing CCS Grid layout course, then applied the principles I had learned there on my portfolio site.
+I first completed Net Ninjas amzing <a href='https://www.youtube.com/watch?v=xPuYbmmPdEM&list=PL4cUxeGkcC9hk02lFb6EkdXF2DYGl4Gg4'>CCS Grid layout course</a> , then applied the principles I had learned there on my portfolio site.
 Although I understand that it is usually best practice to follow mobile-first design principles, I decided to focus on the desktop version first due to time constraints.
 (I imagined that most potential employers would view the site from a desktop/laptop at work rather than from a phone.)

 - As I had designed a single-page site, I initially thought that I could simply put all the styles into the General Styles sheet.
 However, the style sheet soon became very long.
 Although I had labelled all the class names clearly and split the CSS styles into relevant sections, I feel that the stylesheet would probably be difficult to navigate for another user.
 Next time I would definitely take advantage of CSS modules, especially as I have had a lot of practice with it since.